 But bad actors aren’t the only thing you should be concerned about when using public WiFi.
 Some networks can even monitor and track your browsing activity.
 And the last thing you need is your local coffee shop keeping tabs on your online orders.

-2. Use VPN if public WiFi can’t be avoided
+2. Use VPN on public WiFi

 The reality of public WiFi is it’s there for a reason.
 It’s convenient and sometimes can’t be avoided.
 Maybe you’re traveling and can only use the hotel’s internet or you live on campus and have to use your university’s network.